sachin595/Predictive-Analytics-for-Chronic-Myeloid-Leukemia/README.md

 #### Creating Sequences
 - The data was transformed into sequences to capture the temporal relationships.
 Each sequence included a set of past observations (e.g., 20 time steps) to predict the next value.
 This approach ensures that the model can leverage historical information to make accurate predictions about future crude rates.

-- These technical advantages of LSTM networks make them particularly well-suited for our objective of predicting crude rates in ALL, where capturing and modeling temporal dynamics is essential for accurate forecasting.
+- These technical advantages of LSTM networks make them particularly well-suited for our objective of predicting crude rates in CML, where capturing and modeling temporal dynamics is essential for accurate forecasting.
 Consequently, the LSTM model was chosen as the primary algorithm for this study, ensuring that the temporal aspect of the data is adequately addressed, leading to more reliable and insightful predictions.

 ## Model Architecture